 Click for practical hints about writing your demand letter.

 Smithtown, NY 11502

 Re: Injury on September 5, 2020

 Claim Number: PL003369

 Dear Ms. Smith:

 After perusing the racks of jeans, I found two pairs to try on.
-I walked to the nearest dressing room; once in the private booth, I removed my pants and shoes.
+I went into the nearest dressing room.
+Once in the private booth, I took off my shoes and pants.

 INJURIES AND TREATMENT

 After waiting over an hour in the emergency room, I was seen by Dr. Francine Thomas.
 She examined my wound and told me it needed stitches to stop the bleeding.
 A nurse cleaned my wound, and the doctor closed the wound with absorbable sutures.
 I was in prolonged and acute pain the entire time.

 Because of the deep puncture wound from the dirty pin, I had to have a tetanus shot and was prescribed ten days of antibiotics.